 How does debt consolidation work?

 Loan consolidation is when you use a new loan to pay off your other debts.
 You still owe the money but, instead of owing money to multiple accounts, now you only owe money to one.

 The main goal of debt consolidation is to use it to pay off high-interest debts like payday loans and credit cards.
-But you aren’t always guaranteed a lower interest rate and the offer you get will depend on your credit score, income, and other factors.
+But you aren’t always guaranteed a lower interest rate, and your offer will depend on your credit score, income and other factors.

 This is why debt consolidation may not be the best choice for everybody.
 Borrowers with poor credit scores may be rejected, end up paying even higher interest rates, or find themselves with worse terms than their existing debts.

 Read more: Debt Consolidation: How It Works + 5 Best Loan Options

 There are a lot of reasons to consider loan consolidation.
 Here are three of the biggest:

 Consolidation takes multiple loans and lines of credit and turns them into a single debt that is owed to a single lender.
 This means that you only must make one loan payment each month.
 This can also help you avoid late fees since you only have to remember one monthly due date.